 Installation of a cable telephone service is fairly easy, but will require a bit more wiring than some other telephone services.

 For many people, a landline is optional; they depend entirely on their cell phones.
 With a cell phone as your main home phone service, it is easy to be mobile, and to keep your bills a little bit lower by only paying for one phone service, rather than for both cell phone and landline service.

 Cell phones are a digital technology, but they are generally serviced with a traditional telephone provider.
 This means that the rates for cell phone plans are just as costly as landline plans from traditional telephone providers.
-For example, with AT&T, a cellular plan costs $39.99/month for 450 minutes.
-There are additional costs for text messaging and data storage.
+For example, with AT&T, a cellular prepaid plan costs $40.00/month for 500 minutes.
+There are additional costs for data storage.

 And cell phone service is not as reliable as landline service.
 You have probably experienced this already if you’ve ever had trouble getting a signal on your cell phone.
 This can be a problem, especially in emergencies.
 For example, if you were injured and needed to call a relative or an ambulance, you could be completely incapacitated by a bad cell phone signal.

 Even though you are probably most familiar with traditional telephone service, it isn’t likely to be your best bet for cheap home phone service.
 Traditional telephone service providers use analog technology, which can be slow and expensive.
 If you use a traditional telephone service provider for your home phone, there’s a good chance that you are paying too much.